 Do you use essential oils in cleaning?
 If your answer is no, you are missing out.
 Cleaning with essential oils is an absolutely amazing way to put your oils to use.
 Cleaning usually is not an enjoyable task for the majority, but you will love the aroma and the cleanliness that is left behind when using essential oils for cleaning.

-In a recent weekly giveaway, where many of our fans entered to win a set of 2 Essential Oil Travel Cases, we asked them an oily question and they answered.
-Bonnie R from NC was our lucky winner, congrats!
+In a past giveaway, where many of our fans entered to win a set of 2 Essential Oil Travel Cases, we asked them an oily question and they answered.

-We appreciate everyone's participation, be sure to join our giveaway each week so you can weigh in on our oily questions and have a chance to be featured on a blog post.
+We appreciate everyone's participation, be sure to join our giveaway so you can have a chance to win essential oil supplies, 4 winners each month.

 Here is the question we asked:

 What Is Your Favorite Essential Oil to Use for Cleaning?

 And the winner is...Lemon Essential Oil!

 A whooping 73% chose Lemon Oil.
 It's no wonder, lemon oil has an aroma that is just so refreshing and clean smelling.
 This powerful oil is great at removing unpleasant odors and disinfecting the air, as well as surfaces.

 Limonene is the main chemical component within lemon essential oil.
 Limonene has strong antimicrobial actions.
 This means that it kills microorganisms or stops their growth.
 Amazing, right?
 This makes lemon a perfect cleaning oil.

 I totally agree with Alyssa from IL, she said "I like to use lemon as my scent for cleaning.
 It just gives your whole house an overall clean scent!".